ENGR210/ENGR210.github.io/vlog/projects/C_ALU.md

 Verilog being an odd language, the tools will not check for this, and are more than happy to let you do whatever you want.
-Then you won’t understand why your FPGA does not behave as expected. <div id="redFont"> If you get a warning that says "inferring latch", you broke the rule!</div>
+Then you won’t understand why your FPGA does not behave as expected.  <span style="color:red">If you get a warning that says "inferring latch", you broke the rule!  </span>

 There are several other always blocks in Verilog.
 For now, we recommend you stick with the two above.